ganeti/ganeti/man/gnt-cluster.rst

 instances that live in the named group.
 This will not verify global settings, but will allow to perform verification of a group while other operations are ongoing in other groups.

+The ``--error-codes`` option outputs each error in the following parseable format: *ftype*:*ecode*:*edomain*:*name*:*msg*.
+These fields have the following meaning:

+ftype
+    Failure type.
+Can be *WARNING* or *ERROR*.

+ecode
+    Error code of the failure.
+See below for a list of error codes.

+edomain
+    Can be *cluster*, *node* or *instance*.

+name
+    Contains the name of the item that is affected from the failure.

+msg
+    Contains a descriptive error message about the error

+``gnt-cluster verify`` will have a non-zero exit code if at least one of the failures that are found are of type *ERROR*.

+The ``--ignore-errors`` option can be used to change this behaviour, because it demotes the error represented by the error code received as a parameter to a warning.
+The option must be repeated for each error that should be ignored (e.g.: ``-I ENODEVERSION -I ENODEORPHANLV``).
+The ``--error-codes`` option can be used to determine the error code of a given error.

+List of error codes:

+@CONSTANTS_ECODES@

 VERIFY-DISKS
 ~~~~~~~~~~~~